dabeng/OrgChart/README.md

 - **[I wanna drag & drop the nodes of orgchart](http://dabeng.github.io/OrgChart/drag-drop/)**

-Users are allowed to drag & drop the nodes of orgchart when option "draggable" is assigned to true(Note: this feature doesn't work on IE due to its poor support for HTML5 drag & drop API).
+Users are allowed to drag & drop the nodes of orgchart when option "draggable" is assigned to true(**Note**: this feature doesn't work on IE due to its poor support for HTML5 drag & drop API).

 ![drag & drop](http://dabeng.github.io/OrgChart/drag-drop/recorder.gif)